 What state regulatory fees and obligations apply to CLECs?

 State compliance obligations and fees for CLECs vary from state to state.
 Below are some typical fees and obligations required by state PUCs.

 - Request for CLEC Authorization/Certification.
 Unlike the FCC, states generally require a CLEC to apply for and receive a certificate (often referred to as a Certificate of Public Convenience and Necessity or CPCN) from the state PUC prior to offering intrastate telecommunications.
 CLEC application requirements can be extensive, including financial information (g., balance sheets, financial arrangements with lenders and investors, etc.), an operational plan, and a description of management's experience.
 A CLEC generally also must obtain prior PUC approval for a transfer of control, merger, or acquisition.

 - State USF.
-Many states have reporting and universal service contribution obligations similar to federal requirements.
+Many states have reporting and universal service contribution obligations.